 If you moved into a home with ultra-cheap, low-grade cabinets (as in, the entire cabinet structure is made of particle board and/or other cheap materials) refacing isn't usually an option.
-It's true that the Kitchen Magic way is to reinforce existing cabinet frames using a proprietary double-lamination process, but we still need good bones to work with.
-If we the bulk of your cabinet skeleton and interior structures are that cheap, compressed particle board stuff, we'll say ix-nay on the abinet-cay efacing-ray.
+It's true that Kitchen Magic reinforces existing frames using a proprietary double-lamination process, but we still need good bones to work with.
+If the bulk of your cabinet skeleton and interior structures are that cheap, compressed particle board stuff, we'll say ix-nay on the abinet-cay effacing-ray.

 Sometimes, we take a look at the first cabinet and say, "Wow!
 Nice quality stuff here, this is perfect for...." and then we stop mid-sentence because when we open the second cabinet we observe a frame that is rotted, water damaged or covered with mold.
 Maybe it's been chewed by a puppy or wood-hungry pests.
 There could be serious swelling or the wood is simply falling apart.
 Whatever the reason, if your structure is damaged beyond repair, we won't be able to reface the cabinetry.
-HOWEVER, please let us be the final judges.
-We may be able to reface some and replace some, which still lowers your final costs.
+However, please let us be the final judges.
+Depending on the situation, we may be able to reface some and replace some, which still lowers your final costs.

 3. You're completely changing the kitchen layout

 The cabinet refacing process is designed for kitchens that will retain the same configuration—more or less.
-If you are going to completely change your layout, or are moving your kitchen to an entirely different room in the house, we'll design new cabinets for you.
-You can only reface the cabinet boxes that remain in place.
-In many cases, owners do partial layout changes, which means we reface the cabinets staying put and design new ones for the kitchen island or peninsula
+If you are going to completely change your layout, or are moving your kitchen to an entirely different room in the house, we'll design a new set of custom cabinets for you.
+You can only reface the cabinet boxes that remain in place, if the wall they are mounted to isn't staying, new cabinets will have to be installed elsewhere to replace them.
+In many cases, owners do partial layout changes, which means we reface the cabinets staying put, and design new ones for the kitchen island or peninsula.

 There was a time when metal cabinets and frames were popular, and we can't blame people for getting behind durable products.
 Unfortunately, those durable products are much harder to work with when it comes to cabinet refacing.
 We'll see what we think, but odds are we'll recommend new cabinets in this case.
 And that reminds us, if you like the look of metal cabinets but don't necessarily want the metal, ask us about our cabinet doors that look just like stainless steel!

 Never mind, we don't want to know.
 Some cabinets just smell funky, musty, or downright bad.
-While we can reinforce the frames, we can't eliminate the funk, so you might just want to start from scratch with fresh materials.
+Hey, it's a kitchen—it happens.
+And we never judge.
+While we can reinforce the frames, we simply can't eliminate the funk, so you might just want to start from scratch with fresh materials.
 'Nuff said.

-- You hate your cabinet door style (cabinet refacing fixes that, using new doors, hinges, pulls and knobs).
+- You hate your cabinet door style—cabinet refacing fixes that, by replacing the doors, hinges, pulls, and knobs.

-- You're ready for a lighter color/finish (new doors mean any color you want).
+- You're ready for a different color/finish—new doors mean any cabinet color you want.